Welcome to Ladybug Hill Farm

 feeding program is culled.
 I do not deworm on a schedule but based

-desirable quality in meat goats.
-Some does are only wormed at
+highly desirable quality in meat goats.
+Many of the does are only

 Resources: